daostack/arc.js_legacy/docs/Home.md

 3. using the Arc.js code in your application

 !!! note
     All of the script examples assume you are running the scripts in the root folder of your application.
 If you happen to be running the scripts in the context of a cloned Arc.js repository, omit the prefix `npm explore @daostack/arc.js -- `.
-See [more about working with Arc.js Scripts](#working-with-arcjs-scripts).
+See [Working with Arc Contracts](#work-with-arc-contracts).

-## Setting up a Testnet with Arc Contracts
+## Set up a Testnet with Arc Contracts

 Arc.js runs against an Ethereum network where it assumes that the Arc contracts have been migrated.
 Out of the box, Arc.js can find contracts migrated to the mainnet.
 But for testing, you will need to tell it to migrate the Arc contracts to a testnet of your choice.
 You can do this by running a few Arc.js scripts.